spectrocloud/librarium/content/docs/08-user-management/2-palette-rbac/2-project-scope-roles-permissions.md

 # Global Project Scope

-The Global Project Scope holds a cluster of resources, in a logical grouping, to a specific project.
+The Global Project Scope holds a group of resources, in a logical grouping, to a specific project.
 Users and Teams with specific Roles can be associated with the Project, Cluster, or Cluster Profile you create.

 Palette has adopted the security principle of least privilege.
 Each user is assigned Roles and Permissions to the Scopes, Resources, and Components.
-The Permissions format is `resourceKey`.`operation`, where *resourceKey* refers to a resource or the API functionality, and *operation* refers to the action or activity allowed.
+The Permissions format is `resourceKey.operation`, where **resourceKey** refers to a resource or the API functionality, and *operation* refers to the action or activity allowed.

 To view a list of the predefined roles and permissions, go to **Tenant Settings** > **Roles**, and you will find the list of **Global Roles**.
 If you need to extend your permissions, use the **Create Role** option.